-To appeal, file the proper form with BOTA within 30 days from the date the informal meeting results were mailed.
-Usually the BOTA appeal form is part of the notice of results.
-If necessary, you may also obtain a form from the County Clerk.
-Filing fees may apply.
+To appeal, file the proper form with BOTA within 30 days from the mailing date of the informal meeting results.
+Usually the BOTA appeal form is part of the notice of informal meeting results.
+Filing fees may apply, and you must also send a copy of the appeal form to the county appraiser.

 The county must initiate the production of evidence to substantiate the property's valuation.
 There is no presumption of correctness with regard to the county's value.
-If the property is leased commercial and industrial property, the burden of proof is on the taxpayer unless you furnished a complete income and expense statement for the property for the 3 prior years within 30 days following your informal meeting.
-However, if you submit a private appraisal on the property with an effective date of January 1 of the year appealed, the burden of proof returns to the county.
+If the property is leased commercial and industrial property, the burden of proof is on the taxpayer unless you furnished to the county appraiser a complete income and expense statement for the property for the 3 prior years.
 Please contact BOTA for more detailed information.